-St. Patrick’s Day has been celebrated on March 17 for fifteen hundred years since it is the day that Patrick, the missionary bishop who evangelized Ireland, passed from this world to eternity.
-This excerpt from his autobiographical work called the Confession makes clear that eternity was what he lived for and what he sought to bring to pagan Ireland — the Kingdom of God as ushered in by Jesus Christ.
+St. Patrick’s Day has been celebrated on March 17 for fifteen hundred years.
+It is the day that Patrick, the missionary bishop who evangelized Ireland, passed from this world to eternity.
+This excerpt from his autobiographical work called the Confession makes clear that eternity was what he lived for and what he sought to bring to the pagan Irish — the Kingdom of God as ushered in by Jesus Christ.

 How did I get this wisdom, that was not mine before?
 I did not know the number of my days, or have knowledge of God.
 How did so great and salutary a gift come to me, the gift of knowing and loving God, though at the cost of homeland and family?
 I came to the Irish peoples to preach the Gospel and endure the taunts of unbelievers, putting up with reproaches about my earthly pilgrimage, suffering many persecutions, even bondage, and losing my birthright of freedom for the benefit of others.